yszh8/chatc.github.io/_pages/about.md

   - /about.html
 ---

-Hi~ I am Yusen Zhang, a fourth-year CS PhD student at Penn State University, advised by Dr. [Rui Zhang](https://ryanzhumich.github.io/).
+Hi~ I am Yusen Zhang, an incoming postdoc research scientist at Columbia CS, advised by broad supervisors in [DAPLab](https://daplab.cs.columbia.edu/people) (including Zhou Yu, Eugene Wu, David Blei, Daniel Hsu, and more).
+I obtained my PhD degree from Penn State University, advised by Dr. [Rui Zhang](https://ryanzhumich.github.io/).
 I have done industry research internships at Amazon, Microsoft, and Google.
 I also worked closely with Dr. [Dragomir Radev](https://www.cs.yale.edu/homes/radev/).
 I received my master's degree from Emory University, advised by Dr. [Jinho D. Choi](http://www.mathcs.emory.edu/~choi/home.html).
 I am fortunate to be the recipient of the SAC Award of NAACL 2025 and the Best Paper Award of a workshop at AAAI 2025.

-<span style="color:red;">**I am applying for postdoctoral positions starting in Fall 2025 to advance my research on multi-agent LLM systems.
-I actively seek opportunities in this area and welcome any related information or openings.**</span>

 I am also open to academic collaborations—please feel free to reach out if you’re interested in working together!
 Let's build the future of LLM together!

 Research
 ======

-My research interests lie in applying Deep Learning for Natural Language Processing, focusing on Natural Language Generation.
-Specifically, I am interested in the following research topics:
+My research interests lie in Large Language Models, Agents, and Multi-Agent LLM Systems.
+Specifically, I am interested in building Distributional Agent Systems for work:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Scalable, efficient, trustworthy, Collaborative Large Language Model systems.**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Scalable, efficient, trustworthy, Collaborative Large Language Model Agent systems.**  (Agent + NLP)
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Human-centric Large Language Model evaluation and applications.**

 To answer the following research questions:
 1. How can we design mechanisms to facilitate efficient, accurate, and context-aware communication between LLMs?
 2. How can we harness the collective intelligence of LLMs to address reasoning challenges and high-stakes decision-making tasks?
 3. What technological, ethical, and policy frameworks should we establish to ensure the responsible integration of collaborative LLM systems into society?

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Make the Agent Systems work in real-world organizations with humans.**

+I believe this requires the efforts of multiple domains.
+For instance, we need to answer the following research questions:
+1. Can we design a reliable memory system for the agents to work and act on long-term tasks?
+(Agent + Database)
+2. What makes an agent system work better than a single agent?
+(Agent + ML Theory)
+3. How can Agents in organizations work with humans smoothly?
+(Agent + HCI)
+4. Can Agents finish the tasks in an organization like a human being, such as computer use (Agent + CV), actional decision making (Agent + Robots)

 News
 ======

+\[2025.10\] I passed my Phd defense, thanks to everyone who supports and helps me in my PhD study!
+Next, I will join [DAPLab](https://daplab.cs.columbia.edu/) to work on multi-agent systems for work!

 \[2025.7\] [PSU News](https://www.psu.edu/news/engineering/story/qa-how-are-researchers-optimizing-ai-systems-science) reports three recent projects I particiated in!
 Thanks, PSU!

 \[2025.6\] One paper on Geometry Understanding of VLM is accepted at COLM 2025.
 Thanks to Ryo and all the collaborators!